-Whether or not you already have a store offline, bringing your store “online” can significantly increase your profits and help you develop a bigger and better name for your brand.
+Whether or not you already have an online store, bringing your store “online” can significantly increase your profits and help you develop a bigger and better name for your brand.

-While some countries have been further behind the e-commerce trend than others (i.e. Australia is lagging a bit behind in comparison to the USA and the UK), the businesses doing business online in those countries can reap the rewards with a potentially higher return on investment.
+While some countries have been further behind the eCommerce trend than others (i.e. Australia is lagging a bit behind in comparison to the USA and the UK), the businesses selling online in those countries can reap the rewards with a potentially higher return on investment.

 In Australia, online purchases represent up to 6% of all retail sales, though research shows that in Australia alone online retail (“e-tail”) sales will likely account for 27% of all retail sales within the next four years.

 One of the obvious reasons why the e-tail market is continuing to grow is because it’s convenient.
 With more and more companies offering great wholesale discounts and free shipping, it’s becoming more economical in some cases to buy online rather than to get in the car, drive to a store and waste $10 worth of petrol just to buy a t-shirt you could have otherwise gotten online.

 Another large contributing factor is the growth in mobile marketing.
 More and more people are using their mobile phones and smartphones to look up information about companies, their products and services, and to complete any purchases they want to make.